Table of content

 With an in-depth perspective of the market, startups are in a better position to offer a unique product that fills the value gap of existing apps.
 A new app must have a unique proposition, instead of being ‘just another app’ in the competitive market.

-Step 3: Get Better Perspective With Target Audience Research
+3. Get a Better Perspective With Target Audience Research

 Startups must be getting feedback from their target audience for their social networking app.
 The process allows startups to incorporate features based on the real preferences and behaviors of their audience.

-Rather than planning an app on mere assumptions, startups should hold one-to-one interviews with users.
+Rather than planning an app on mere assumptions, startups should hold one-on-one user interviews.
 This allows founders to have a better idea of the problems and work towards a solution.
 The early interaction with existing users also helps to build a ready base of subscribers for the app.

-Interviews can also be complemented with methods like building persona and customer journey map (CJM).
+Interviews can also be complemented with methods like building a persona and a customer journey map.
 Persona creation is an effective method where the typical characteristics of the users are brainstormed in an ad-hoc approach.

-A CJM helps startups identify the users’ behavior and collect data for improving the app.
-An effective CJM usually contains the persona, timeline, actions, and expectations.
+A customer journey map helps startups identify the users’ behavior and collect data for improving the app.
+An effective customer journey map usually contains the persona, timeline, actions, and expectations.

 Ultimately, a social media app needs to be well-received by the users and has the potential to be profitable.
 This means that it’s important to choose a business model that encourages long-term growth while keeping revenue in sight.
 Here are some popular business models commonly used in social media apps.